-Here are 6 healthy foods that may be slowing your weight loss:
+Here are six healthy foods that may be slowing your weight loss:

 2. MCT Oil

 So, how much is too much?
 How do you know what type to buy?
 South Beach Diet has made this easy for you!
-We’ve added MCT oil to our delicious Simply Fit Shakes to create the perfect package.
-Our Simply Fit Chocolate Shakes contain 5 grams of MCT, no added sugar and are only 150 calories.
-Check them out here >
+We’ve added MCT oil to our delicious Keto-Friendly Shakes to create the perfect package.
+Our Keto-Friendly Chocolate Shakes contain five grams of MCT, no added sugar and are only 150 calories.
+Check them out here! >

 4. Protein Bars

 The protein bar aisle can be difficult to navigate.
 The boxes in front of you say things like “natural”, “high protein” and scream “I’m healthy!”
 Marketing jargon is clever and persuasive.
 However, the nutrition facts and ingredient list will tell you everything that you need to know.
 Many protein and granola bars are filled with added sugar and other unhealthy ingredients.
 Before you buy a “healthy” snack (or any processed food for that matter), flip the box over and do an in-depth read.

 Here at South Beach Diet, you can find the nutrition label and ingredient list for every food on our website before you buy it.
 Our Dark Chocolate Nut Entrée Bar contains 190 calories, eight grams of protein and only one gram of sugar (ZERO added sugar!).
 Stock up on them here! >

 5. Dark Chocolate